Updated on 17th September 2024

 How Does ATO Debt Work?

 Money owed to the ATO can come from payroll tax, outstanding superannuation fringe benefits tax, and unpaid GST.
-In addition to the original amount owed, tax debt incurs interest so not making payment promptly can end up costing much more to your business.
+In addition to the original amount owed, tax debt incurs interest.
+This means that not making payment promptly can end up costing much more to your business than actually settling the debt initially.

 If your business owes the ATO tax, debt collectors will contact you in an attempt to recover the funds.
 While strategies and approaches may vary, if the debt collectors are unsuccessful, the ATO itself may turn your debt over to an external debt collector for recovery or follow any of the following procedures.